ANRGUSC/saga/README.md

-# Saga
+# SAGA

 [![CI](https://github.com/ANRGUSC/saga/actions/workflows/ci.yml/badge.svg)](https://github.com/ANRGUSC/saga/actions/workflows/ci.yml)
 [![PyPI version](https://badge.fury.io/py/anrg-saga.svg)](https://badge.fury.io/py/anrg-saga)
 [![Python 3.11+](https://img.shields.io/badge/python-3.11+-blue.svg)](https://www.python.org/downloads/)

-Saga: **S**cheduling **A**lgorithms **Ga**thered.
+SAGA: **S**cheduling **A**lgorithms **Ga**thered.

 ## Introduction

-Saga – Scheduling Algorithms Gathered – is a Python toolkit/library for designing, comparing, and visualising DAG-based computational workflow-scheduler performance on heterogeneous compute networks (also known as dispersed computing).
+SAGA – Scheduling Algorithms Gathered – is a Python toolkit/library for designing, comparing, and visualising DAG-based computational workflow-scheduler performance on heterogeneous compute networks (also known as dispersed computing).
 It ships with a collection of scheduling algorithms, including classic heuristics (HEFT, CPOP), brute-force baselines, SMT-based optimisers, and more, all under one cohesive API.

 The algorithms are all implemented in Python using a common interface.
 Scripts for validating and comparing the performance of the algorithms are also provided.